ssmirr/appdev-chapters/html-reference.md

 HTML offers six levels of headings — `h1` through `h6`.
 Choose one based on the correct semantic level of hierarchy — is it the top-level heading of the page? the secondary heading? tertiary?

-Don't choose based on the default style that the browser assigns — we're going to override those awful default styles anyway.
+Don't choose based on the default style (size, weight) that the browser assigns — we're going to override those awful default styles anyway.

 Examples: